jonnor/embeddedml/presentations/TinymlAnomalyDetection2023/speakernotes.md

 ### Example 3

-One somewhat suprising learning was that anomalies in machine ON/OFF state is quite common.
+One somewhat suprising learning was that it is quite common in buildings that equipment are ON when they should be OFF, or OFF when they should be ON.

-Wide range of sources:
-Human errors, configuration problems, software bugs, communication problems.
+There are a wide range of sources for this, including configuration problems, software bugs, communication problems.

 Here is an example of a system that was running day and night.
 This was spotted during the installation.